 Though its political marginalisation was a result of the democratic process it had helped to reinstate, Solidarity is still recognised as pushing the first domino in a chain of events that helped other countries in the USSR countries gain independence, which would ultimately lead to the dissolution of the Soviet Union in late 1991.
 While a number of individuals had lost their lives for the cause, the movement promoted nonviolence amongst its members and, despite the challenges presented by the Communist Regime, Polish independence was acheived peacefully.
 Celebrating the 30th anniversary of the August Accords in 2010, US President Barack Obama stated that "Through the Solidarity movement, the people of Poland reminded us of the power each of us has to write our own destiny.
 In the face of tyranny and oppression, they chose freedom and democracy and, in doing so, changed their country and the course of history".

 Solidarity has never stopped being active, with offices in 37 'regions' of Poland and, more recently, becoming the voice of protest once again as it campaigns against government policies, such as job cuts and the raising of the pension age.
 Though it's numbers have dropped from 10 million in its first year to about 400,000 in 2011, it still remains to be Poland’s largest trade union.
-On June 4th this year, Poland celebrated its 30th anniversary of independence and democracy.
-In the marketing campaign, the instantly-recognisable type-set of Solidarność highlighted the year 2019, symbolic of how much of an effect the movement has had on Poland and the world.
+On June 4th 2019, Poland celebrated its 30th anniversary of independence and democracy.
+In the marketing campaign, the distinct red type-set of Solidarność was used, symbolic of how much of an effect the movement has had on Poland and the world.